Host diversity and adaptive vector feeding preferences shape disease burden in vector-borne diseases: Discussion

 \section{Discussion}

-The diversity - stability debate in ecology is a classic and ongoing discussion about how biodiversity affects the stability of ecosystems.
-Similarly, epidemiologists continue to examine whether the increased host diversity can amplify or dilute the prevalence of a VBD.
-Understanding this complex dynamics is crucial from policy making viewpoint as interventions designed with the focus only on a single host species are known to shift vector preference and impact the broader disease ecology~\cite{gandy2022no,keesing2006effects}.
-Our work is a step towards providing a unified framework that integrates host-vector interactions with vector preference adaptation, which are measurable characteristics of host and vector populations.
-Our model analysis teases out conditions where transmission intensifies when vectors with feeding preferences spread the disease between two hosts.
-We have also illustrated that $R_0$ only reaches its minimum value $R_{0c}$ when the vector preference equals to measure of host competence of $h2$ relative to $h1$.
-Additionally, we found that the effect of host population size on $R_0$ is not straightforward, which complements the findings by~\cite{Miller}.
+Understanding complex dynamics of multi host VBD is crucial from policy making viewpoint as interventions designed with the focus only on a single host species are known to shift vector preference and impact the broader disease ecology~\cite{gandy2022no,keesing2006effects}.
+We found that the effect of host population size on $R_0$ is not straightforward, which complements the findings by~\cite{Miller}.
 We demonstrated that an increase in host population size reduces the spread of VBD when the recovery rate for that host exceeds a certain threshold, which explains the previous results showing that an abundance of the low competent host population can reduce VBD transmission~\cite{keesing2006effects}.
-Our results suggest that a strong vector preference for a particular host population ($\alpha_v \gg 1$ for $h1$ and $\alpha_v \ll 1$ for $h2$) can hinder disease eradication.
-However, effective treatment that shortens the infectious period of the preferred host can increase the recovery rate above the threshold, reducing VBD prevalence.
-Importantly, we have illustrated that by monitoring vector feeding patterns and observing reservoir host populations near human communities, this threshold can be identified, which will enabling timely interventions to facilitate VBD eradication.